carlosrafaelgn/rafa-pack/README.md

 ## Bluestone

 Combining `Redstone Dust` with either `Blue Dye` or `Lapis Lazuli` produces `Bluestone Dust`.
 This dust can be combined with `Apple` or with `Cake` to produce `Blue Apple` and `Blue Cake`, respectively.
-These two items are unvaluable food sources with a bunch of cool side effects!!! 💖
+These two items are invaluable food sources with a bunch of cool side effects!!! 💖

 ## Teleportation

-Even in creative mode, it is a lot consuming sometimes to get from one location to another.
+Even in creative mode, it can be really time consuming to get from one location to another sometimes.
 To help with that, we created six special teleport wands: black, blue, green, red, white and yellow.

 `XXX Teleport Anchor Summon Wand`s, when used, create a special totem where you can teleport to later, using a `XXX Teleport Wand`.

 If a `XXX Teleport Wand` is used when its related totem is still not created, a warning message appears.

 Using a `XXX Teleport Anchor Summon Wand` more than 10 blocks away from an existing totem displays a warning message.
-On the other hand, if you are less than 10 blocks away from an existing totem when using a `XXX Teleport Anchor Summon Wand`, the existing totem is destroyed. **Beware** not to destroy the totem while being too close to it, because a lighting strikes the totem when it is destroyed. 😅
+On the other hand, if you are less than 10 blocks away from an existing totem when using a `XXX Teleport Anchor Summon Wand`, the existing totem is destroyed. **Beware** not to destroy the totem while being too close to it, because a lightning strikes the totem when it is destroyed. 😅

 `XXX Teleport Wand`s can teleport you even between dimensions! 💖